janwilmans/guidelines/guidelines_details.md

 - Use `const std::filesystem::path& path` for strings that refer to file-like objects, such as devices or files.
   - **Rationale**: filesystem::path expresses intent, its `.c_str()` guarantees zero-termination and `path` comes with handy functions.
 - do not use exceptions for code-flow decisions aka. do not throw if you expect you will need to catch the exception as part of the business logic of your application.
-Exceptions are for 'exceptional' cases, so only when continueing normal exection isn't possible.
+Exceptions are for 'exceptional' cases, so only when continuing normal execution isn't possible.
-  - **Rationale**: using expections for business logic breaks the concept of local reasoning, you 'expect' certain callees to throw under certain conditions.
+  - **Rationale**: using exceptions for business logic breaks the concept of local reasoning, you 'expect' certain callees to throw under certain conditions.
 Also stack-unwinding it not free in terms of performance; using exceptions for code-flow decisions leads to less readable, harder to maintain, and potentially less performant code
 - Avoid `requires requires`
   - **Rationale**: it is a shorthand for an in-place unnamed concept, give it a name.